spe-uob/2021-ARMessaging/README.md

-# 2021-ARMessaging #
+# 2021-ARMessaging - SkyWrite #
 ## Summary ##
-ARMessaging will allow a sender to select an appropriate message (eg Happy Birthday, Merry Christmas etc) to a postcode.
+SkyWrite is an Android app that will allow a sender to select an appropriate message (eg Happy Birthday, Merry Christmas etc) to a postcode.
 The message will appear in augmented reality 100ft above the ground.
 Those with the app/service will be notified that a message exists in a nearby postcode.